AimeeKnight/Bio-Profile/AimeeMarieKnight.md

 - Computer Science fundamentals, algorithms, operating systems and security
 - Test-driven development with Rspec & Mocha
 - Ruby * Ruby on Rails with SQLite and PostgreSQL
-- JavaScript & Node.js with MongoDB
+- JavaScript & Node with MongoDB
 - Agile software development & pair-programming

 ***